RasmusEdgar/dintwm/readme.txt

 Changelog

--   v1.1
+-   v1.1 - WIP

     -   Make window handling proper by not manipulating bits in windows not owned by dintwm
         -   Keep track of windows in ptr indexed LUT instead
     -   Fix memory leak in commodity code
+    -   Remove ketopt dependency
     -   Cleanup of code
-    -   Remove ketopt dependency
+    -   Major refactor getting rid of most globals
+        -   Putting functions in properly named translation units

 -   v1.0-rc1